Supporting the Curriculum

 Help your students and graduates understand how to protect and manage their intellectual property (IP) as they prepare for and enter the creative industries.

-Own-It provides comprehensive advice education, information and support relating to IP for creative professionals.
-It provides news, guidance, know-how, events and has an active social media profile, and can help you keep up-to-date on the best ways to support your students and graduates with informing themselves about IP and understanding the value of protecting it.
+The CreativeIP.org online resource provides comprehensive information, case studies, articles and learning support relating to IP for creative professionals.
+It provides can help you keep up-to-date on the best ways to support your students and graduates with informing themselves about IP and understanding the value of protecting it.

 Artquest is a comprehensive online resource that equips artists with critical awareness of the contexts in which they operate creatively and financially, as well as providing practical support practitioners need to earn money and make work.